 Security-First Design

 The platform evaluates tool reputation before deployment and monitors agent behavior for anomalous patterns.
-Organizations in highly regulated industries benefit from built-in threat detection that other gateways require third-party integration to achieve.
+Organizations in regulated industries may benefit from built-in threat detection that other gateways may require third-party integration to achieve.

 Key Features